-The Compass Multi-Academy Trust developed from the original group of 7 maintained schools under the executive leadership of the CEO.
+The Compass Partnership of Schools developed from the original group of 7 maintained schools under the executive leadership of the CEO.
 We are a forward thinking, innovative and creative school group, committed to achieving excellence within meaningful and empowering contexts for learning.
 Fundamental to our ethos is an understanding that the way we organise our schools for learning is key to educating children for the world we would wish to see them develop and thrive in.
-We are 'growth mindset' organisations, and we champion the message that 'everyone can'.
+During the academic year 2021 - 2022, The Compass Partnership of Schools acquired the four schools of the CHANGE Schools Partnership in Essex, becoming a Trust of 11 schools in January 2022.

 As a multi-academy trust, The Compass Partnership of Schools aims to retain its identity as a group, as well as to protect the unique characters of each of our schools with an agreed framework of principles and values.
 We firmly believe that collaboration should not equate to 'sameness'.
-We celebrate diversity in all its forms, and while there are very clear consistencies across our schools, these do not undermine their individuality.
-We are clear that we need to be unwavering about the right things and have a strong compliance framework that ensures curriculum is strong, teaching is excellent and expectations are high.
+We are clear that we need to be unwavering about the right things and have a strong compliance framework that ensures curriculum is strong, teaching is excellent, and expectations are high.
+Our operational model is understood by all and ensures we are focused on developing high quality systems, policies and procedures that enable us to deliver the absolute best outcomes for all.

-As the Trust evolves and expands, we aim to ensure that our Constitution and Articles frame our collective aspirations for the future of our schools, while centring them at the heart of their communities.
-We aim to be a local group of schools that develops local hubs in other locations - an integral part of education provision across Greenwich and beyond.
+As the Trust continues to evolve and expand, we aim to ensure that our Constitution and Articles frame our collective aspirations for the future of our schools, while centring them at the heart of their communities.
+We aim to be a group of schools that develops local hubs in a range of locations - ensuring our schools are an integral part of education provision in a number of regions.

 The Compass Partnership of Schools stands for partnership, excellence and opportunity.
 We aim to shape the world by empowering children to make it a more just, equitable and sustainable place for future generations to prosper in.
+Our values of optimism, ambition and resilience underpin everything that we do.

 The Compass Partnership of Schools is passionate about securing the highest standards of provision and achievement for all children.
 We are committed to achieving this by creating a fully inclusive environment that actively promotes social justice and equality, thereby empowering communities who have been disadvantaged.
-We provide this through the creation of cognitively challenging contexts for learning that develop children's desire to learn.
-We believe that by encouraging children to become agents of their own learning, they are empowered to become autonomous and independent, and to respond to challenges.
+We provide this through a high-quality knowledge-rich curriculum and the creation of cognitively challenging contexts for learning that develop children's desire to learn.
+We believe that by encouraging children to become agents of their own learning, they are empowered to become autonomous and independent, and to respond to a rage of challenges.
 This in turn enables them to grow into responsible citizens who are able to contribute to today's society in a way that maximises their strengths and individual characters.